 Here are some of our favourite comparison sites:

 Don’t be overwhelmed by comparing every single thing about a university.
 Just pick 3-5 factors that are most important to you and compare those.
 For example, course content, accommodation, sports available, nightlife, wellbeing support.
 A table where you write down how a university scores in each of your priority areas might help to organise your research and narrow down your options.

 Speak to university students themselves!
-You can speak to students at university open days, whether that’s online or in person, and through our Unibuddy platform.
+You can speak to students at university open days, whether that’s online or in person.